Spectacular mark: History

+In the 1900s, an "unintentional interference" (incidental contact) rule (i.e. jumping on an opponent's back in an effort to mark the ball in the air is not considered a push), first introduced by the VFL in 1904, reached widespread adoption by the Australasian Football Council in 1907.
+This paved the way for forwards to climb up opposition players' backs to take spectacular marks.

+Dick Lee consistently pulled down high marks in the early 1900s.
+In South Australia, Harold Oliver was considered the best exponent of the high-flying mark prior to World War I. In the 1920s, Roy Cazaly was a frequent exponent, as was Bob Pratt in the 1930s.
+In the 1940s, John Coleman was known for his high marking.
+In the 1970s, Paul Vander Haar and Peter Knights were renowned for their aerial prowess.

-In the 1980s it became common for exponents of the spectacular mark to achieve extra elevation by levering or propping the hands or arms off the shoulders of opponents.
+The 1980s saw an era of increased professionalism including the use of the ruck pad in training, as well as long direct kicking, combining to produce more aerial feats.
+Several players in this decade would consistently take spectacular marks, including Gary Ablett Snr and Trevor Barker.
+It also became common for exponents of the spectacular mark to achieve extra elevation by levering or propping the hands or arms off the shoulders of opponents.
+Warwick Capper was a regular proponent of this technique.
 According to the strict interpretation of the rules, this is in fact illegal interference.
 Sometimes, however, umpires would interpret in favour of the marking player if the interference was minor and deemed to be part of the jumping action.
-The AFL Rules Committee in 2007 effectively disallowed this type of spectacular mark altogether with a polarizing adjustment of the "hands on the back" rule.
-The intention was that players would use vertical leap only, however it did not increase the frequency of spectacular marks and resulted in many more frustrating free kicks.
+The AFL Rules Committee in 2007 effectively disallowed this type of spectacular mark altogether with a polarizing adjustment of the "hands-on-the-back" rule.
+The intention was that players would use vertical leap only; however, it did not increase the frequency of spectacular marks and resulted in many more frustrating free kicks.
 Many players use their arms and hands to balance naturally while in the air to gain greater height without pushing their opponent.
 As a result, the AFL relaxed this interpretation again in 2018.

 In popular culture

 The specky has been widely celebrated in Australian popular culture.
 The phrase "the big men fly" is invariably used to describe speckies and ruckmen contesting a ball-up, and has even spawned a play of the same name, written by Alan Hopgood and first staged in 1963.
 Alex Jesaulenko's famous specky in the 1970 VFL Grand Final gave rise to the catchphrase "Jesaulenko, You Beauty!".
 Songs such as Mike Brady's "Up There Cazaly" (1979) also celebrate the popular spectator phenomenon.
 In his poem "The High Mark", Bruce Dawe sees the specky as an expression of the human aspiration to fly.
 The poem ends with a footballer falling "back to Earth"—a "guernseyed Icarus".

-There is also a series of football-themed children's novels, co-written by AFL star Garry Lyon and Felice Arena, named Specky Magee.
+There is also a popular series of football-themed children's novels, co-written by Felice Arena and AFL star Garry Lyon, named Specky Magee.